 Introduction and Interview by Makisa Francis.

-One look at Ari Fitz and it’s easy to get why people are enamored with her.
+One look at Ari Fitz and it’s easy to get why people are enamored with them.
 The 28-year-old androgynous model has unique sense of style, an authentic, honest personality and thoroughly modern views when it comes to dating and relationships.

 After a stint on MTV’s The Real World in 2014, Fitz has become an influential voice exploring sex, gender identity and fashion online.
 From collaborating with ASOS to make gender-neutral fashion more mainstream, or founding the insta-zine Tomboyish Magazine to spotlight masculine beauty, Fitz is dedicated to creating a space for masculine of center individuals to express individuality and love.